paldeep-singh/hireme/README.md

 - LinkedIn Recommendations
 - Live chat + auth
 - - Some super cost effective way of doing this + some limit on how many people can live chat I guess
+- - Maybe no auth and just live chat with whoever's there?
+- - - if no one's there, LLM?
 - Test results from Github actions
 - performance metrics?
 - Regular resume info with downloadable PDF?
 - in-window playground for testing out responsiveness
+- Stack details?
+-

 Generated with [Bati](https://batijs.dev) ([version 318](https://www.npmjs.com/package/create-bati/v/0.0.318)) using this command: